Subspace Optimization for Large Language Models with Convergence Guarantees: Introduction

 In our empirical experiments, we implement GaLore during the primary phases of pre-training or fine-tuning LLMs due to its efficacy in capturing the gradient component using SVD-based projection.
 In contrast, we employ GoLore in the final phase, leveraging its ability to extract the gradient component from noise-dominant stochastic gradients using random projection.
 This approach enhances performance compared to employing GaLore throughout all stages.

-While our analysis primarily focuses on the GaLore algorithm, it also has significant connections to other memory-efficient algorithms.
+While our analysis primarily focuses on GaLore, it also has significant connections to other memory-efficient algorithms.
 We demonstrate that a ReLoRA-like implementation is equivalent to GaLore, which is more computational efficient with little additional memory overhead.
-Furthermore, our theoretical results can be easily adapted to sparse subspace learning algorithms with minimal effort.
+Furthermore, our theoretical results can be easily adapted to sparse {subspace descent} algorithms with minimal effort.

-\textbf{Contributions.} Our contributions can be summarized as follows: \begin{itemize}[leftmargin=6mm] \item We find that GaLore cannot converge to the stationary solution under regular assumptions.
-The key insight is that the SVD-derived subspace primarily captures the noise component rather than the true gradient in scenarios where gradient noise predominates.
-We validate the non-convergence of GaLore by providing an explicit counterexample.
-This addresses Question Q1. \item Inspired by the aforementioned insight, we propose two additional assumptions under which GaLore can provably converge to the stationary solution.
+\textbf{Contributions.} {In summary, our contributions include:} \begin{itemize}[leftmargin=6mm] \item {We find that GaLore is not theoretically guaranteed to converge to stationary solutions under Assumptions \ref{asp:lb}-\ref{asp:sg}.} {The key insight is that GaLore's SVD projection is biased and greedy; it may completely lose the true gradient information when the gradient noise is anisotropic and dominates the true gradient.} We validate the non-convergence of GaLore by providing an explicit counterexample.
+This addresses Question Q1. \item Inspired by the aforementioned insight, we propose {different} additional assumptions under which GaLore can provably converge to stationary solutions.
 Under the noise-free assumption, we establish that GaLore converges at a rate of \(\mathcal{O}(1/T)\).
-Under the large-batch assumption, we demonstrate that GaLore converges at a rate of \(\mathcal{O}(1/\sqrt{T})\).
-This addresses Question Q2. \item In settings where gradient noise persists and the batch size cannot be extremely large, we modify the SVD projection in GaLore to a random projection, resulting in the GoLore algorithm that provably converges to stationary solutions at a rate of $\gO(1/\sqrt{T})$.
+Under the large-batch assumption {or isotropic noise assumptions}, we demonstrate that GaLore converges at a rate of \(\mathcal{O}(1/\sqrt{T})\).
+This addresses Question Q2.

+\item {When possibly anisotropic} gradient noise persists and the batch size maintains constant, we modify {GaLore's SVD projection} to a random projection, resulting in GoLore that provably converges to stationary solutions at a rate of $\gO(1/\sqrt{T})$.
 This addresses Question Q3.

-\item We present an equivalent yet more computationally efficient, ReLoRA-like implementation of GaLore/GoLore, and extend our analysis to other sparse subspace learning algorithms. \item We conduct experiments across various tasks to validate our theoretical findings.
-In particular, by alternately using GaLore and GoLore during different phases in LLMs pre-training and fine-tuning, we achieve enhanced empirical performance. \end{itemize}
+\item We present an equivalent yet more computationally efficient implementation of GaLore/GoLore, and extend our analysis to sparse {subspace descent} algorithms.
+We conduct experiments across various tasks to validate our theoretical findings. {Alternately using GaLore and GoLore in different phases achieves enhanced empirical performance in LLMs pre-training and fine-tuning.}